Amazon’s kooky new keyboard lets humans and AI write music together

 Big-data music

-How does the model know how to create the original music, and conform it to a specific style?
+How does the model know how to create the original music and conform it to a specific style?
 By ingesting lots and lots of training data.
-Miller and his team used thousands of public domain pieces of music from various genres as training data, and fed it into the model via MIDI files containing eight-measure chunks of the music.
+Miller and his team used thousands of public domain pieces of music from various genres as training data and fed it into the model via MIDI files containing eight-measure chunks of the music.
 The neural network then processed the data and learned from patterns in the various types of music.

 DeepComposer uses a generational adversarial neural network (GANN) to create original accompaniment based on the user’s input on the keyboard.

 Miller told me that the GANN actually contains two models.
 One acts as a “generator” that creates the musical notes and phrases.
 The other acts as a “discriminator” that continually gives feedback to the generator to push it toward creating music that’s more consistent with the genre.
-Miller said he thinks of the “generator” as an orchestra that makes sounds, and of the “discriminator” as a conductor that’s constantly guiding and correcting the players.
+Miller said he thinks of the “generator” as an orchestra that makes sounds and of the “discriminator” as a conductor that’s constantly guiding and correcting the players.

 Jamming with the GANN